I love this saw. Period.

 From a bushcraft / survival standpoint, one disadvantage of the saw is the case.
 There is pretty much no retention so the saw can pop out of the case like water flying out of a dropped cup.
 To counter this, I created my own retention system that consists of a non-climbing rated carabiner and some orange 550 cord.

 For the arborist, though, this case wouldn’t be a big deal.
 That’s because it allows easy access – something hugely important when you’re in a tree and have other equipment to contend with.
 Also for the arborist, Silky includes two very strong and durable leg straps for the sheath.

 Overall, Silky makes a great product that I’ll continue to use for years to come.
 If you’re in the market for a back-up to your chainsaw, the Silky Sugoi would make a great companion.

 More expensive than other models.

-No retention method for bushcraft / survival applications (arborist will likely appreciate this case, however).
+No retention when in the case for bushcraft / survival applications (arborists will likely appreciate this, however).